 - Don’t make others act according to your convenience

 We often have the tendency to make our kids act just the way we want them to act so as to fit our needs.
-This is called the herding instinct and by doing this, we get more anxious.
+This is called the herding instinct and by doing this, we get more anxious, you should do more as the foster children in Southampton center does to control kids.
 We need to stop doing this and cannot coax others to be calm or behave the way we want them to behave.
 This induces more stress when the kids do not want to be, as we want them to be.

 - Recognize your triggers: